 The end result.
 1 sec at F32 blurs the water for an almost smoky, dreamy view of the waterfall.
 The blurring gives the water a sense of movement.

 The same principles have been used to take the above photo.
-The water has again taken on the smoky dreamy effect with a 2.5-second shutter speed.
+The water has again taken on the smoky dreamy effect with 2.5-second shutter speed.
 Once you have the formula remembered it can be applied to any water photo, not just waterfalls.
 Of course, a tripod is essential again.
 For this beach in Ibiza photo, I used my Ranger Travel Tripod.

 Water Photography Tips – Conclusions